-I first saw Sivalai Beach in a YouTube video and was instantly sold.
+I first saw Sivalai Beach in a YouTube video (follow my channel here) and was instantly sold.
 This peninsula of white sand is one of the most stunning beaches I’ve visited.
-You’ll find an awesome white sandy beach with clear water on both the north and south facing sides.
+You’ll find an awesome white sandy beach with clear water on both the north and south-facing sides.

 We stayed in one of the Beachfront Villas at Sivalai Beach Resort and loved hanging out by the beach pretty much all day.

-Charlie Beach is located on the South West coast of Koh Mook.
+Charlie Beach is located on the South West coast of Koh Mook, it takes about 30 minutes to get here by motorbike from the main village.
 On arrival, you will find the deserted Charlie Resort which was shut down by the Thai National Parks Department in 2008.
 These days the resort remains is a bit of a mess, however, don’t be turned off just yet.

 Continue down to the sand and I guarantee you’ll enjoy it.

 Charlie Beach is probably the best place to watch the sunset on Koh Mook.
 We came down here every afternoon spent on the island.
 Either water the sunset from down on the sand, or head up to Charlie Bar at the end of the beach for a beer with a view.

 Many people ask if they should go to Koh Kradan or Koh Mook.
 Why not just see both?
 Koh Kradan is located just 20 minutes west of Koh Mook by longtail boat.
 That makes it a really easy day trip from Koh Mook, and a trip definitely worth doing.

 The coral reef along Koh Kradan’s southern Ao Nieng Beach is the best snorkeling I’ve ever experience.
 And, I’ve been snorkeling in quite a few places!